Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 01, 2019

-The bottom line is that any domestic violence case is serious, but if it's charged as a felony, you could be looking at up to six years in prison.
-If there's a great bodily injury allegation — meaning somebody was severely injured during the domestic violence incident — there's an extra three-year enhancement.
-Corporal injury to a spouse under California Penal Code 273.5 covers felony domestic violence charges.
+It's crucial to understand that any domestic violence case is a serious matter.
+If it's charged as a felony, the potential consequences are severe, with a possible sentence of up to six years in prison.
+If there's an allegation of great bodily injury, indicating severe harm during the incident, an additional three-year enhancement is added.
+This is the reality of corporal injury to a spouse under California Penal Code 273.5, which covers felony domestic violence charges.

-When deciding whether a case is going to be filed as a felony or misdemeanor, the prosecutors are going to look at one big fact; and that is, what are the injuries?
+When deciding whether to file a case as a felony or misdemeanor, prosecutors consider one key factor: the nature of the injuries.
 Are they serious injuries?
 Are they great bodily injuries?
 Are there stitches?
 Are there broken bones?

 If, on the other hand, it's not a very bad injury, it's a first offense, the person will be looking at being charged with a Penal Code 243(e)(1) domestic battery misdemeanor and facing up to a year in the county jail and other potential punishments like a 52-week domestic violence course, three years' probation and other things depending on what type of offense it was and what happened.